 If it is to be recognised, it is to be measured initially at cost.
+AASB 138.24

-Where, in the case of a local government (not-for-profit entity) the consideration shall be deemed to be its fair value.
+Where, in the case of a local government (not-for-profit entity) the consideration is significantly less than the fair value to enable furthering of objectives, the cost shall be deemed to be its fair value.